Search

-When it comes to heavy-duty vehicles like work trucks, the suspension system plays a critical role in helping support the different operations the vehicles perform.
+When it comes to heavy-duty vehicles like work trucks, suspension systems play a critical role in supporting the different operations the vehicles perform.

 Pickup truck suspension systems are responsible for supporting the load being hauled by the vehicle.
 Often, these vehicles carry large amounts of equipment or products, so the suspension needs to be durable and reliable enough to handle it.

-The suspension also needs to help cushion the ride so the cargo and equipment remains protected over bumps and other imperfections in the road.
-Cushioning the ride also helps improve driver comfort.
+The suspension also needs to help cushion the ride, so the cargo and equipment remain protected over bumps and other imperfections in the road.
+Cushioning the ride also helps improve driver comfort, which can help maintain safe and attentive driving.

-There are a few different kinds of truck suspension systems that can be used depending on the application the vehicle is handling:
+There are a few different heavy-duty truck suspension types that can be used depending on the application the vehicle is handling:

 Leaf spring suspension